NSF QRM Scholars Program

 The NSF QRM Scholars Program offers a year-long training starting with an intensive one-week Summer Institute on fundamental quantitative methodology, including research design, measurement, analysis, and collaboration.
 A capstone conference will occur the following summer, where Scholars will present the work they have conducted over the academic year.

 Upon completion of the Summer Institute, Scholars will participate in ongoing live-stream (or in-person) workshops and will have access to quantitative expertise through regular interaction with an assigned mentor.
 The institute and the subsequent workshops will focus specifically on the data analysis skills, measurement issues, and design principles most applicable to STEM education researchers.

-NOTE: Due to COVID-19, the 2020 Summer Institute schedule listed below will be adapted to a fully online format.
+NOTE: Due to COVID-19, the 2021 Summer Institute schedule listed below is tentative and may be provided in a fully online format.

 SESSION & DAY

 Sunday, August 15, 2021